-One public corpus we examined is a collection of digitized, historical artifacts-such as census information, military records, photographs, and land records stored in an SQL database at the Washington State Digital Archives.
-We refer to this as the historical corpus.
+HISTORICAL corpus.
 At the time of capture, it contained approximately 90 million records, 28 million of which are accessible via their public web interface; the rest must be accessed on-site.
 Records occasionally move between public and private status based on content or explicit request.
 In this study, we focus on the publicly available records, since this is the only portion of the corpus covered in the provided user access logs.

 We obtained two logs for this corpus, spanning September 27, 2007 to June 17, 2010.
-The first log details per-record metadata, described in Table 4.
+The first log details per-record metadata, described in Table IV.
 The second is a user access log that records accesses to individual records.
-Each record is linked to zero or more digital objects-such as photographs and documents-but each digital object is only associated with one record.
+Each record is linked to zero or more digital objects, such as photographs and documents, but each digital object is only associated with one record.
 The trace does not note whether the digital objects linked to that record were retrieved.
-Further, while the access log provides information to group accesses from the same session, we cannot link different sessions to specific individuals or hosts.
+Further, while the access log provides information allowing us to group accesses from the same session, we cannot link different sessions to specific individuals or hosts.

-It should be noted that our logs only reflect user retrieval of records within the corpus database and do not reflect access to any other content, e.g. HTML pages.
+It should be noted that our logs only reflect user retrieval of records within the corpus database and do not reflect access to any other content, for example, HTML pages.
 Additionally our logs do not track the activity from data migration or integrity checking processes.
 As we discuss further in Sections 4 and 5, these administrative processes actually make up the dominant fraction of accesses.

-3.3 California Dept. of Water Resources
+3.3.
+California Department of Water Resources

-The final corpus in our study, the water corpus, is a relatively small set of water table reports consisting of 57,000 records.
-We have two traces for the water corpus.
+The final corpus in our study, the WATER corpus, is a relatively small set of water table reports consisting of 57,000 records.
+We have two traces for the WATER corpus.
 The first is a set of update logs from approximately weekly and quarterly batch scripts.
-Each update log notes the records written to, the date, and record metadata, summarized in Table 5.
-The second is a set of access traces consisting of a per-user access log, where each entry notes the IP address that retrieved the record, as well as the site, period of record, and record retrieved.
-As with the historical corpus, the logs here do not reflect accesses to general web content, only downloads of the reports themselves.
+Each update log notes the records written to, the date, and record metadata, summarized in Table V. The second is a set of access traces consisting of a per-user access log, where each entry notes the IP address that retrieved the record, as well as the site, period of record, and record retrieved.
+As with the HISTORICAL corpus, the logs here do not reflect accesses to general web content, only downloads of the reports themselves.
 Similarly, if there are any internal indexing or integrity processes running, they are not reflected in our logs.